dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/build-a-blazor-app.md

 <!-- UPDATE 8.0 For render mode guidance -->

 * Add an `@page` Razor directive with a relative URL of `/todo`.
 * Add the `[RenderModeServer]` attribute.
-The attribute indicates that for this component the render mode should be server-side rendering (SSR), which means that the `Todo` component is rendered interactively on the server via Blazor Server hosting with server-side prerendering.
+The attribute indicates that this component should be rendered on the server with client interactivity.
 * Add a page title with the `PageTitle` component, which enables adding an HTML `<title>` element to the page.

 :::moniker-end